collective/tutorial.todoapp/docs/chapter_2.rst

    The most obvious one: when you store the configuration of your content-type and your workflow in a `VCS <http://en.wikipedia.org/wiki/Revision_control>`_, you can track how they changed over time.
-It useful to be able to look back a few months and see how your files changed.
+It's useful to be able to look back a few months and see how your files changed.

 #. **Distribution to other developers**